Monday, 25 July 2016

 "Ok, then you climb down." came the tart reply.

-"How am I suppose to go down tomorrow?"
+"How am I supposed to go down tomorrow?"

 The Hub had to discipline me, or I would not have pushed myself nor cleared my psychological hurdle.
-Somewhere among this rocky trail between the sky and the sea at 2,500m above sea level, I realised, and confirmed my dreaded suspicion: I DO HAVE A FEAR FOR HEIGHTS.
+Somewhere among this rocky trail between the sky and the sea at 2,500m, I realised, and confirmed my dreaded suspicion: I DO HAVE A FEAR FOR HEIGHTS.

 It was the second day of our climb on Mount Rinjani.